Mainframe Skill Sets

 - Security (Top Secret, RACF, ACF2)

 When the software operating on your Mainframe is properly maintained, you rarely have a problem with it.
 However, this powerful piece of equipment needs regular maintenance, software patches, and security updates to continue performing at optimal levels.
 For example, a PTF [Program Temporary Fix] comes out for Z/OS and needs to be applied.
 More storage needs to be allocated to a database.
 CICS is giving an ABEND error code.
 Someone from across the globe is trying to gain access to your sensitive information.
 These are mainframe headaches that can rapidly turn into nightmares if not addressed proactively, promptly and correctly.

 Your Mainframe Support Team

 Think of your senior systems programmers as first responders.
 When an emergency occurs, your team responds and fixes the problem as quickly as possible.

 In many mainframe environments, this is what your systems programmers are doing.
-They are monitoring the system, being proactive by applying the appropriate patches to the system, upgrading the software, upgrading security, and verifying there is no trouble.
+They are monitoring the entire system, being proactive by applying the appropriate patches to the system, upgrading the software, upgrading security, and verifying there is no trouble.

 New Iron Solutions’ approach to mainframe systems administration is all about responding quickly and efficiently.
 Our organization is composed of multiple teams, and each team member has a specialized functional assignment.
 Your mainframe is the most robust and reliable piece of equipment in your data center.
 There is an excellent chance that your mainframe has never experienced a Sev 1 or Sev 2 error, its design and engineering are second to none.

 But the IT mainframe workforce is aging.
 Many are retiring and leaving the workforce, and not enough graduating IT professionals are interested in working with mainframes.
 You may have already discovered gaps in coverage, and you pray that nothing goes wrong until you can find someone with experience in this increasingly rare skill set.